Am0031/javascript-algorithms/README.md

 - factorial: returns the factorial of a given positive number, or 1 when given 0, or undefined when given a negative number
 - mostSongs: return the maximum number of elements present in the array, with a maximum sum of 60
 - isPerfectSquare: check if a number is a perfect square number or not
+- isPrimeNumber: check if a number is a prime number

 Strings: